More on MIG - Flux Cored Weld Process

 and aluminium applications, yet the weld world needs only 4 gas mixes for optimum MIG welds

 How many managers this year know what the best four MIG gas mixes are?
 (Info in my MIG gas mix section).
 Also how many managers, engineers and supervisors will while looking for a solution to their daily weld shop issues. with advice from their local weld sales rep, try a more costly flux cored weld consumable?

 Management and their Bigger Weld Wire is Better nonsense: There are many weld process ignorant managers, especially in the auto - truck industry, that believes that the bigger the weld wire utilized, the greater the the weld deposition and the lower the weld costs.
 As the weld current required for the large weld wires is typically not suited to the welds and the part thickness, that bigger is better weld wire is simply another old worn out weld myth.
 Its a sad weld reality that the majority of global weld shops have for decades been using the wrong type, the wrong size of MIG and flux cored weld wires, which goes along with the fact that they are frequently using the wrong weld gas mix.

 After six decades running a weld shop should have managers like this.

 In my 50 years in this weld business, I have

 yet to meet two guys like these.

-as if they had money invested in that shop, perhaps things
+as if they had their own money invested in that shop, perhaps things

 This company spent millions on robots and

-fixtures and made these welds on Ford Truck frames.
+fixtures and made welds like these on Ford Truck frames.